MikeBloomfield/test_task_nextjs/README.md

 6. Debounce function on input change to prevent too many requests (500ms)
 7. Custom 404 page to handle invalid reguest
 8. Redux Persist is added to save state in LocalStorage
+9. Add server side props to take data on refresh page